effectivecore/core/docs/software.md

 - MySQL v5.6+
 - SQLite v3.6.19+

-Apache 2.4 requires
+Apache
 ---------------------------------------------------------------------

+To enable Apache, do the following:
-- enable module "php7_module"
+- enable module "php7_module";
-- enable module "rewrite_module"
+- enable module "rewrite_module";
-- enable module "dir_module"
+- enable module "dir_module";
-- enable module "mime_module"
+- enable module "mime_module".

 If you got "500 Internal Server Error" see the Apache error log.

-NGINX requires
+NGINX
 ---------------------------------------------------------------------

+To enable NGINX, do the following:
-- enable "php-fpm.conf"
+- enable "php-fpm.conf";
-- run "php-fpm"
+- run "php-fpm";
-- in ".nginx" replace placeholders started with "%%_" to real values If you got "502 Bad Gateway" check if php-fpm is running.
+- in ".nginx" replace placeholders started with "%%_" to real values.

+If you got "502 Bad Gateway" check if php-fpm is running.

-IIS requires (for v7.5)
+Internet Information Services (IIS)
 ---------------------------------------------------------------------

+To enable IIS (for v7.5), do the following:
-- enable option "IIS → WWW Services → Application Development Features → CGI" in "Turn Windows features on or off"
+- enable option "IIS → WWW Services → Application Development Features → CGI" in "Turn Windows features on or off";
-- enable option "IIS → WWW Services → Common HTTP Features → Static Content" in "Turn Windows features on or off"
+- enable option "IIS → WWW Services → Common HTTP Features → Static Content" in "Turn Windows features on or off";
-- add new "Module Mapping" with parameters "Request Path = *.php", "Module = FastCgiModule", "Executable = {PHP_ROOT}\php-cgi.exe" in "IIS Manager → Handler Mappings"
+- add new "Module Mapping" with parameters "Request Path = *.php", "Module = FastCgiModule", "Executable = {PHP_ROOT}\php-cgi.exe" in "IIS Manager → Handler Mappings";
-- install the module "URL Rewrite" v7.2.2 (7.1.761.0) or newer from IIS official site If you got "500 Internal Server Error" check "web.config" in www root (section "rewrite").
+- install the module "URL Rewrite" v7.2.2 (7.1.761.0) or newer from IIS official site.

+If you got "500 Internal Server Error" check "web.config" in www root (section "rewrite").

-PHP extension requires
+PHP
 ---------------------------------------------------------------------

     | name         | is enabled | description             |